Kourtney Kardashian Shares Kiss With Ex-Boyfriend Younes Bendjima During Reunion

 According to TMZ, Younes Bendjima was in line ordering a drink from Alfred Tea on Melrose Place this weekend when Kourtney Kardashian also entered the establishment.

 Kourtney was wearing a pair of black jeans, a long-sleeved lime green sweater, and black heeled boots.
-She had her long hair styled in straight strands, and rocked a pair of dark sunglasses for the outing.
+She had her long hair styled in straight strands and rocked a pair of dark sunglasses for the outing.
 Meanwhile, Younes sported black pants, a black sweatshirt, and a flannel shirt over top.
 He completed his look with a pair of gray sneakers.

 The Keeping Up With the Kardashians star reportedly approached her ex-boyfriend, and they allegedly embraced.
 Kourtney even offered Younes a kiss on the check when they said goodbye to one another.
 Bendjima also reportedly paid for Kardashian’s matcha latte as a kind gesture.